 Metagenomic sequencing was performed using fecal samples from the inulin diet group at day 0, 5 and 31.
 Extracted DNA sample was purified using silica-based columns.
 Metagenomics sequencing libraries were prepared with at least 2 μg of total DNA using the Nextera XT DNA sample Prep Kit (Illumina, San Diego, USA) with an equimolar pool of libraries achieved independently based on Qubit 2.0 fluorometer results combined with SYBR Green quantification (Thermo Fisher Scientific, Massachusetts, USA).
 The indexed libraries were sequenced on NovaSeq 6000 (Illumina, USA) by Guangdong Magigene Biotechnology Co.,Ltd. (Guangzhou, China).

 Bioinformatics analysis.
 The 16S rRNA sequencing reads were analyzed by QIIME 2 (version 2020.2) [57].
 Demultiplexed paired-end reads were trimmed to remove primers and low-quality bases with q2-cutadapt plugin.
 The trimmed sequences were denoised and joined with q2-dada2 plugin.
-Potential reagent contaminants were identified using decontam package based on either the frequency of the ASV in the blank control or the negative correlation with DNA concentration [58].
+Potential reagent contaminants were identified using decontam package based on either the frequency of the amplicon sequence variants (ASVs) in the blank control or the negative correlation with DNA concentration [58].
 The generated feature table was filtered to remove ASVs present in only a single sample and remaining ASVs were used to construct a rooted phylogenetic tree via q2-phylogeny.
 Rarefaction curve analysis of the data obtained was used to estimate the completeness of microbial communities sampling and performed using the iNEXT R package [59].
 Subsequently, in order to avoid sample-to-sample bias due to variable sequencing depth (different number of reads per sample), samples were rarefied to 38,980 sequences per sample.
-Rarefaction analysis showed that great majority of the bacteria species diversity and richness that could be sampled was captured by our sequencing depth (Fig. S16), indicated sufficient sequencing depth for majority of the analyzed samples.
+Rarefaction analysis showed that great majority of the bacteria species diversity and richness that could be sampled was captured by our sequencing depth (Fig. S17), indicated sufficient sequencing depth for majority of the analyzed samples.
 Estimated alpha diversity metrics using q2-diversity.
 Beta diversity metrics (Aitchison distance) and biplot were generated using DEICODE (robust Aitchison PCA, RPCA) [60].
 Group significance between alpha and beta diversity indexes was calculated with QIIME2 plugins using the Kruskal–Wallis test and permutational multivariate analysis of variance (PERMANOVA), respectively.
-To assign taxonomy to the amplicon sequence variants (ASVs), the q2-feature-classifier basing on the classify-sklearn naïve Bayes taxonomy classifier was used with the SILVA (v.138) as reference database.
-Unless specified, ASVs are grouped to the lowest classified taxonomy level for further analysis.
+To assign taxonomy to ASVs, the q2-feature-classifier basing on the classify-sklearn naïve Bayes taxonomy classifier was used with the SILVA (v.138) as reference database.
+Unless specified (Fig. 2C, Fig.6B, Fig. S1A), ASVs were grouped to the lowest classified taxonomy level for all data modeling and analysis.
+These taxonomic groups are labelled with prefix “s_” (species level), “g_” (genus level), “f_” (family level), “o_” (order level), “c_” (class level), “p_” (phylum level), and “k_” (kingdom level) to indicate the taxonomic rank where grouping was operated.
+For example, “g_Bacteroides” clusters all sequences that are classified as Bacteroides at the genus level but unclassified at the species level.